-The course is assessed by six 1 3/4 hour examinations in the summer of Year 11.
-Examinations are tiered (Foundation allows students to gain grades 1 to 5, Higher, grades 4 to 9).
-Students are awarded three separate GCSEs, one each for Biology, Chemistry and Physics.
+The course is assessed by six 105 minute examinations in the summer of Year 11.
+Examinations are tiered (Foundation allows students to gain grades 1 to 5, Higher allows grades 4 to 9).
+As the three Science disciplines are separate students can sit different tiers in different disciplines.